dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 </blockquote>

 ### An Inquiry-Based Approach ###
-This course will use an [inquiry-based learning](http://danaernst.com/resources/inquiry-based-learning/) (IBL) to learning combinatorics.
+This course will use an [inquiry-based learning](https://danaernst.com/resources/inquiry-based-learning/) (IBL) approach to exploring combinatorics.
 Rather than spending most of class listening to lectures, you will spend substantial time exploring problems, developing arguments, presenting solutions, and discussing the mathematics with your classmates.
 Loosely speaking, IBL is a student-centered method of teaching mathematics that engages students in sense-making activities.
 Students are given tasks requiring them to solve problems, conjecture, experiment, explore, create, and communicate.
 Effective IBL courses encourage deep engagement in rich mathematical activities and provide opportunities to collaborate with peers (either through class presentations or group-oriented work).
 I have been a firm believer in this approach to teaching and learning for over a decade, but in this AI era, I am even more convinced of its merit.

 <blockquote>
 <p>Don’t fear failure.
 Not failure, but low aim, is the crime.
 In great attempts it is glorious even to fail.</p>